Leneyxis/MLops/README.md

 1. Imports necessary libraries such as `pandas`, `numpy`, `matplotlib`, `sklearn.preprocessing`, `sklearn.model_selection`, `sklearn.linear_model`, and `sklearn.compose`.
 2. Reads a CSV dataset named '50_Startups.csv' using `pandas`.
-3. Performs data preprocessing by encoding categorical features using `OneHotEncoder`.
-4. Splits the data into training and testing sets using `train_test_split`.
+3. Splits the data into training and testing sets using `train_test_split`.
-5. Trains a Linear Regression model.
+4. Trains a Linear Regression model.
-6. Makes predictions on the testing data and prints the predicted and actual values.
+5. Makes predictions on the testing data and prints the predicted and actual values.

 To run this script, make sure you have the required dependencies installed.
 You can use the provided `requirements.txt` to set up the environment.